 Syringe drivers for giving pain control

-A number of strong painkillers can be given by a syringe driver – these include morphine, oxycodone, diamorphine and alfentanil.
+Many strong painkillers (strong opioids) can be given by a syringe driver.

-A syringe driver is a small portable pump that can be used to give you a continuous dose of your painkiller and other medicines.
-It’s often used if you’re vomiting or unable to swallow.
+A syringe driver is a small, portable pump that can be used to give you a continuous dose of your painkiller and other medicines through a syringe.
+You may use one if you’re being sick or you can’t swallow.
 Your doctor or nurse will let you know if you need a syringe driver.

-A syringe driver is easy to set up.
-A syringe containing the painkiller is put into the driver and attached to a fine needle or cannula (fine, plastic tube) that is placed just under the skin (subcutaneously).
+A syringe driver is battery powered.
+The painkiller is put into the syringe, and the syringe is put into the driver.
+It is attached by a long tube to a fine needle or cannula that is placed just under the skin.
 A small dose of the drug is then released at a constant rate for as long as you need it.
 The syringe is usually changed every 24 hours by a nurse.
-This method of giving drugs is known as subcutaneous infusion and is very effective in keeping people free of pain.

-Syringe drivers are battery powered and portable so you can be up and about as usual.
-They clip easily onto a belt, fit into a pocket or bum bag, or can be placed in a specially designed holster that fits under your arm.
-Other medicines, such as anti-sickness medicines, can also be given by the syringe driver.
+Syringe drivers are portable so you can move around as usual.
+They can clip onto a belt, or fit into a pocket, bag or bum bag.
+Or they can be placed in a specially designed holster (holder) that fits under your arm.
+Other medicines, such as anti-sickness medicines, can also be given through the syringe driver.

-Some people worry that if they have advanced cancer and are given painkillers or other medicines by a syringe driver, this could hasten their death.
+Some people worry that if they have advanced cancer and need a syringe driver, this could shorten their life.
 This isn’t true.
-A syringe driver is simply a different way of giving the same or similar drugs at the doses needed to control your symptoms.
+A syringe driver is simply a different way of giving drugs at the dose you need to control your symptoms.